SimonQijieZhao/JuliaTutorial/JuliaTutorial.md

 ```

 where the first line is used for defining local variables that can be
-referred to within the "code" part.
+referred to within the "`code`" part.

 ```Julia
 julia> x = 1; y = 2;